Walkable Land in the North Sea

 The contours are for 100, 50, and for 5 metres of ice depth.

-The sediments in southern England, often in low-lying areas , were the result of previous glacial events, possibly millions of years old.
-This compression of those sediments squeezed out all the air and water held in them, causing a condition which geologists describe as "overconsolidated".
+The effect of the thick ice on the Dover Strait would have been to compress pre-existing sediments there.
+This compression of sediments squeezed out all the air and water held in them, causing a condition which geologists describe as "overconsolidated".
 From personal experience I can say that this overconsolidated material is as hard as hell!.

-This means that sediments against the Norfolk coast would have been a rock hard material, while the sediment under the areas closest to the Dutch coastline would have remained relatively a great deal softer, a condition sometimes described in BGS Lexicon of Named Rock Units, and other sources, as "soft to firm".
+This means that sediments against the Norfolk coast would have been a rock hard material, while the sediment under the areas closest to the Dutch coastline would have remained relatively a great deal softer.

-After 21,000BP the surface of Britain thawed.
-The tree line moved north as the ice sheet retreated.
-By about 15,000BP the ice sheets were mainly restricted to the Highlands of England and Scotland, and the Anglo-Dutch Neolithic Corridor permitted the prpogation of herbs and trees to move north across the whole of the country.
+After 21,000BP the surface of Britain thawed, and the ice sheet retreated.
+By about 15,000BP the ice sheets were mainly restricted to the Highlands of England and Scotland, and the walkable land between Norfolk and Holland permitted the migration of herbs and trees, and animals to move north across the whole of the country.

 At 7000BC the British Isles were forested, and in Orkney "A charred hazel nutshell from the mound at Long Howe produced a radiocarbon date (SUERC-15587 7900±35 BP 7030–6640 cal bc 95% confidence)."
 Also in Orkney there were Willow, Birch, Heather, hawthorn, Pignut.
 Plum/Cherry charcoal scraps present in the hearths of people living in the late 4th millennium BC.